MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Manage-SSL-Protocols-in-AD-FS.md

 > [!IMPORTANT]
 > This section contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 >
 > Be aware that changing the default security settings for SCHANNEL could break or prevent communications between certain clients and servers.
-This will occur if secure communication is required and they do not have a protocol to negotiate communications with.
+This occurs if secure communication is required and they don't have a protocol to negotiate communications with.
 >
-> If you are applying these changes, they must be applied to all of your AD FS servers in your farm.
-After applying these changes a reboot is required.
+> If you're applying these changes, they must be applied to all of your AD FS servers in your farm.
+After applying these changes, a reboot is required.

 In today's day and age, hardening your servers and removing older or weak cipher suites is becoming a major priority for many organizations.
 Software suites are available that test your servers and provide detailed information on these protocols and suites.
 In order to remain compliant or achieve secure ratings, removing or disabling weaker protocols or cipher suites has become a must.
 The remainder of this document provides guidance on how to enable or disable certain protocols and cipher suites.